Azuriom/docs/docs/installation.md

 1. Go to `your-website.com/` and follow the steps of installation.

 ### Manual Installation

+> {warn} Warning, unless you know what you are doing it is highly recommended using the automatic installation!

 1. Clone the [GitHub repository](https://github.com/Azuriom/Azuriom) or [download a release](https://github.com/Azuriom/Azuriom/releases).
     ```